 How can you help them feel seen and heard and find a solution?
 Try to get on their level and understand the emotion they are experiencing.

 Once you can empathize with them, point it out.
 “You seem really frustrated right now.
 Can you tell me more about that?”
 In my experience, children will point to blame or point out the situation that they feel frustrated with.
 For example, their brother took their toy, so that is why they decided to hit.
-For more ideas on how to practice empathy can be found in this article.

 Next, express empathy.
 Don’t discount what they are saying.
 “That must have felt really frustrating when your brother took your toy and you didn’t want him to.”